Helium on the Periodic Table

 Properties of Helium Gas

-Helium (atomic number = 2) and other noble gases family are colorless, orderless monoatomic gases having Cp/Cv ratios close to 1.67, and closed-shell electron configuration developed little intermolecular attraction posses very low boiling and melting point.
+Helium (atomic number = 2) and other noble gases family are colorless, orderless monoatomic gases having heat capacity or Cp/Cv ratios close to 1.67, and closed-shell electronic configuration developed little intermolecular attraction posses very low boiling and melting point.
 Due to weak Van der Waals or London forces between the molecule of noble gases, electric polarization increasing with the atomic number (He to Xe).
 The fact reflects that the trends boiling point, melting point, enthalpy of vaporization, and solubility in water increases with the increasing atomic number.

-The forces of attraction between helium gas atoms (normal phase) are so small, it suggests that the zero-point vibrational energy not sufficient for liquid and solid formation.
+The forces of attraction between He atoms (normal phase) are so small, it suggests that the zero-point vibrational energy not sufficient for liquid and solid formation.
 In solid-state, neon (Ne), argon (Ar), Krypton (Kr), Xenon (Xe), and Radon (Rn) form a face-centered cubic crystal lattice.
-The atoms with a small mass like helium, the zero-point energy influence crystal structure of an atom, hence at 1K and 25 atmosphere He-4 has a hexagonal closed packed crystal structure but the lighter He-3 adopts body-centered cubic crystalline solid.
+The atoms with a small mass like helium, the zero-point energy influence the crystal structure of an atom, hence at 1K and 25 atmosphere He-4 has a hexagonal closed packed crystal structure but the lighter He-3 adopts body-centered cubic crystalline solid.

-The facts of high ionization energy, we do not expect the lighter noble gases like helium, neon, and argon form any compounds with a positive oxidation number of states.
+The facts of high ionization energy, we do not expect the lighter noble gases like helium, neon, and argon to form any compounds with a positive oxidation number of states.
 It has been suggested that these elements may act as strong electron pair dinner to strong Lewis acids.
 Some support to the idea comes through the characterization of several XHe+ species in interstellar spaces, where x= an electron-deficient radical.
 From the calculation, it has been suggested that a number of acetylene derivatives of helium may have sufficient stability.

 Cations like He+ and He2+ are producing in the mass spectrometers.
 At first, He+ formed when a He atom collides with an energetic electron in a high vacuum (He + e → He+ + 2e).
 Such ions are kept away from the walls of the vessel by magnetic and electric fields and allowed to reach the collector plates of detectors.
 If the pressure inside the spectrometer is suitably adjusted (10-5 mm Hg), the He+ ion will combine with a neutral helium atom to form an He2+ ion.
 Such species, stable only in a vacuum, have the chemical bond order of 0.5 and unusually high bond energy.